The Guide to the Vanuatu Language: Bislama

 Do people speak English in Vanuatu?

-Yes, English is one of the three official languages and is widely understood, especially in tourist areas, hotels and restaurants.
+Many do.
+English is one of the three official languages and is widely understood, especially in tourist areas, hotels and restaurants.
 However, Bislama remains the most commonly spoken language for daily communication and village visits on the outer islands.

 Is French spoken in Vanuatu?